KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 ### Interpretation

 CIT makes coherence computable.
 It ties centropy and entropy to measurable quantities: entropy disperses, centropy concentrates.
 The laws ensure that no lawful process can counterfeit coherence.
-If numbers grow without lawful cause, entropy is at work.
+Unlawful growth signals entropic intrusion.

 ---